sinchop100/osintduniya/README.md

-# OSINT Search CLI
+# OSINT Duniya

-A Python-based CLI tool that uses the OSINT Industries API to search for usernames, emails, and phone numbers.
+A Python-based osint duniya tool that uses the OSINT Industries API to search for usernames, emails, and phone numbers.
 This tool generates a unique virtual user ID and device ID for each user and supports session cookies and user-agent headers for API requests.

 ## Features
 - Search for user details using a username, email, or phone number.